loveencounterflow/fontmirror/README.md

 ```

 Of course putting a symlink to the same file into three different subdirectories is not so meaningful, so
-let's do the cataloging for all of the above fonts:
+let's do the cataloging for all of the above fonts.
+Here are the 16 fonts partitioned into 15 categories:

 <!-- ┌┐└┘├┤┬┼─│┴ -->